h4rvey-g/ob-Notes/USMLE/Renal/Pyelonephritis.md

 	- A rare form of chronic pyelonephritis characterized by chronic destructive granuloma formation
 	- Associated with Proteus mirabilis and Escherichia coli infections
 	- Large, irregular, yellow-orange masses on gross examination of the kidney (may be mistaken for a true renal neoplasm)
-	- Histology: granulomatous tissue with lipid-laden foamy macrophages and multinucleated giant cells
+	- Histology: granulomatous tissue with lipid-laden foamy macrophages and multinucleated giant cells![[Pasted image 20230901174015.png]]

 ---
 # Clinical features